Math 325 (Writing Intensive): Modern Algebra, Spring 2025

 Base Grade Ready for Class Weighted Avg of HW and Exams Writing Assignment scores Final Paper score

-A 3 [90,100) $n-2$ scores of E E
+A 3 [90,100) $n-2$ scores of P or better and at least 3 E E

-B 3 [80,90) $n-3$ scores of E M
+B 3 [80,90) $n-3$ scores of P or better and at least 2 E P

-C 2 [70,80) $n-2$ scores of M or better M
+C 2 [70,80) $n-3$ scores of P or better P

-D 1 [55,70) $n-4$ scores of M or better R
+D 1 [55,70) $n-4$ scores of P or better R

 F 0 [0,55) $n$ scores of X or better X

 The big picture is that, to do well in the course, you will need to demonstrate that you can do the computations well and write well at the 300-level.
-Throughout the semester you will have opportunities to revise your writing (and potentially receive a new score on an assignment) by responding to professor feedback.

 Classroom Environment